ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 Configure your SSH servers and SSH keys as described here:

+1. You can access the **FRONTEND** droplet using the virtual terminal in DigitalOcean.
+If you want to log in via SSH from your local computer (optional):
-1. On your own computer, generate a set of SSH keys if you have not already.
+   1. On your own computer or a local VM, generate a set of SSH keys if you have not already.
    2. Add the public key from your computer to the cis527 account on **FRONTEND**.
 This should allow you to log in with that key.
-3. Add the [grading SSH key](files/id_rsa_grading.pub) to the cis527 account on **FRONTEND** as well.
+2. Add the [grading SSH key](files/id_rsa_grading.pub) to the cis527 account on **FRONTEND**.
-4. On the cis527 account on **FRONTEND**, generate a set of SSH keys with no passphrase.
+3. On the cis527 account on **FRONTEND**, generate a set of SSH keys with no passphrase.
-5. Add the public key from the cis527 account on **FRONTEND** to the cis527 account on **BACKEND**.
+4. Add the public key from the cis527 account on **FRONTEND** to the cis527 account on **BACKEND**.
 This should allow you to log in with that key
-6. On the cis527 account on **FRONTEND**, create an SSH config file such that a user could simply type `ssh backend` to connect to the **BACKEND** droplet.
+5. On the cis527 account on **FRONTEND**, create an SSH config file such that a user could simply type `ssh backend` to connect to the **BACKEND** droplet.
 {{% notice tip %}}
 Make sure you use the private networking IP address for **BACKEND** in your config file.
 Otherwise, it will be blocked by the firewall.
 {{% /notice %}}
-7. Once all of the keys are in place, disable password authentication via SSH on both systems.
+6. Once all of the keys are in place, disable password authentication via SSH on both systems.

-After doing these steps, you should only be able to access the cis527 account on **FRONTEND** via SSH using your SSH key or the grading SSH key, and you should only be able to access **BACKEND** using the SSH key present on the cis527 account on **FRONTEND**.
+After doing these steps, you be able to access the cis527 account on **FRONTEND** via SSH using your SSH key or the grading SSH key, and you should be able to access **BACKEND** using the SSH key present on the cis527 account on **FRONTEND**.

 {{% notice note %}}
 _You may contact me once you have installed the grading SSH key to confirm that it works correctly.
 I'd be happy to test it before grading. --Russ_